RohanCalculus/RohanCalculus/README.md

 * Applying data science techniques to astronomical datasets.

 ### Let’s collaborate!
 Shall we?
-* If you liked my work and want to work with me in the field of Machine Learning, Data Science, Data Anaysis or Astronomy, I am just a [text](https://wa.me/919426116018) away!
+* Want to work with me in the field of Machine Learning, Data Science, Data Anaysis or Astronomy, I am just a [text](https://wa.me/919426116018) away!